katpavan/katpavan.github.io/about.markdown

 permalink: /about/
 ---

-## Web3
+## AI Web3

-I run Yomi Games, a web3 game studio.
-We've done a [lot](https://yomigames.medium.com/), and 2024 is going to be a wild year with our next game, Snowcrest Peak.
+I work on [Manami.ai](https://twitter.com/manamidotai).
+She's an AI that hosts, judges, and even plays AI-powered games on Twitter and the web.

 Before that, I was a Blockchain Solutions Architect at Consensys.
 Consensys was founded by Joseph Lubin, co-founder of Ethereum.
 MetaMask was made at Consensys, the first ever wallet for decentralized applications.

 ## Trilogy